Training Manual

 Total ~2.5–3.5 hours

-You do not need to complete the manual in one sitting.
-Each lesson is self-contained enough that you can pause and resume.
+You do not need to complete the manual in a single session.
+Each lesson is self-contained — you can stop after any lesson and pick up where you left off.

 Tracking Your Progress

-At the end of this manual, you'll find a Skills Checklist.
-After completing each lesson, check off the corresponding skill.
-When all boxes are checked, you have completed the training.
+At the end of this manual, you will find a Skills Checklist.
+After completing each lesson, return to the checklist and tick off the skills you have practiced.
+This gives you a clear picture of what you have covered and what remains.

 Prerequisites

-Before beginning this training, make sure you have the following:
+Before starting this training, make sure you have the following:

 Foundation Skills

-Before diving into the training modules, this section teaches you the shared controls and patterns that appear across multiple screens.
-Completing these foundation skills first will make every module faster and easier to follow.
+Before diving into the training modules, this section teaches you the shared controls and patterns that appear throughout the application.
+Completing these foundation skills first will make every subsequent lesson faster and easier.

 FS-1: Working with Product Grids